Magnesium is one of the most abundant minerals in the human body and an essential cofactor for over 300 physiological processes.

 The HPA axis is a key regulator of stress hormones (i.e. catecholamines) production, thus making it a major factor in anxiety and depression.

-It is plausible that magnesium promotes proper cortisol rhythms, as irregularities in secretion of this particular hormone are associated with panic attacks and high levels of anxiety.
+It is plausible that magnesium promotes proper cortisol rhythms, as irregularities in the secretion of this particular hormone are associated with panic attacks and high levels of anxiety.

 More research is needed, however, to confirm the exact interactions of magnesium with the HPA axis.